zenbrent/vinyl-phantomic/README.md

 ## Usage

-Phantomic does not include PhantomJS itself.
-Make sure the `phantomjs` executable is in your `PATH` or specify with `--phantomjs`.
-On windows I had to include a copy of phantomjs.exe in the directory I was running the node script from.
+Vinyl-Phantomic includes PhantomJS as a dependency.
+On windows I still had to include a copy of phantomjs.exe in the directory I was running the node script from.